-The max retry option, introduced in Intel Quartus Prime Pro Edition software version 19.3, allows you the ability to configure the number of times both the application images and the factory image are tried again, if any configuration failure occurs, such as:
+The max retry option allows you the ability to configure the number of times both the application images and the factory image are tried again, if any configuration failure occurs, such as:

 - Flash corruptions

-- · Authentication and encryption errors
+- Authentication and encryption errors

-- · RSU watchdog timeouts
+- RSU watchdog timeouts

 The max retry option is selected in Intel Quartus Prime for the factory image project and is stored in the decision firmware data structure in flash.
-The default value for max retry is 1, which means each image is tried only once, the standard behavior before Intel Quartus Prime software version 19.3.
+The default value for max retry is 1, which means each image is tried only once.
 The maximum value for max retry is 3, which means each image is tried up to three times.